group bourdon test

 In this category, you are assessed on the consistency of your speed throughout the test – that is, how your times fluctuated from row to row.
 In this category, you are aiming for the lowest score possible.

-The role of train driver is a secure and well-respected career, but competition for jobs is fierce, and the application process is arduous.
-Train Operating Companies are duty-bound to ensure that their assessment processes are rigorous enough to ensure that they find and employ only the very best candidates in order to maintain high standards regarding public safety and customer service.
+Being a train driver is a secure and well-respected career.
+However, the competition for this job is fierce and the application process is arduous.
+Train Operating Companies are duty-bound to ensure that their assessment processes are rigorous enough to ensure that they find and employ only the very best candidates.
+After all, they need to maintain high standards regarding public safety and customer service.

 Job Test Prep can provide you with the resources and practice tests you will need to make sure that you are successful.
-The GBT is definitely not the kind of test that you will ‘fluke.’
-Failure rates are high, and being well prepared will be your best chance to outshine your competitors and secure your perfect career!
+The GBT is definitely not the kind of test that you can pass with luck.
+Failure rates are high.
+So, being well-prepared is your best chance to outshine your competitors and secure your perfect career!

 Related Career Guides